fishycat/Hello_world/README.md

 Working with the “Processing” API (Application Programming Interface)
 Goals to familiarize myself with Processing in a attempted to building towards a better understanding of javascript. strange but works for me in my learning process.

+test of different savepoint, or I suppose a type of brance or mybe even a intersection.
 */